xterm-x11/docs/installing-xterm-from-a-package.md

 # XTerm installation commands on some Linux distributions

-You can easily and quickly install XTerm on most GNU/Linux distributions by using a package manager.
+You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.

-Here are the installation commands for some distributions:
+Here are the command line interface (CLI) commands for installing XTerm on some distributions:

 ## Arch Linux